ApacheEcho/RouteForceRouting/README.md

 ## 🚨 Security Notice

 - Do not commit API keys or passwords.
 - Use environment variables for secrets.
-See `.env.example` and `.env.production` for placeholders.
+See `.env.example` and `.env.production.template` for placeholders.
 - Rotate any previously exposed keys.

 ## ✅ Improvements